Mets manager Carlos Mendoza, right, talks with bench coach John Gibbons in...

 Mets manager Carlos Mendoza, right, talks with bench coach John Gibbons in the dugout during a game against the Arizona Diamondbacks at Citi Field on May 30.
 Credit: Newsday/J. Conrad Williams Jr.

-SAN ANTONIO — The Mets are bringing back their entire coaching staff for 2025, president of baseball operations David Stearns announced Monday, the first time in more than a decade they won’t make any changes in that department.
+SAN ANTONIO — The Mets are bringing back their entire coaching staff for 2025, president of baseball operations David Stearns announced Monday, the first time in more than a decade that they won’t make any changes in that department.

 That gives the Mets a degree of continuity at the start of an offseason that likely will feature significant roster turnover.
 Manager Carlos Mendoza’s staff includes bench coach John Gibbons, pitching coach Jeremy Hefner and hitting coaches Jeremy Barnes and Eric Chavez.